matteorinalduzzi/TTM/README.md

      - `venice.csv`: Contains the entire merged dataset.
      - `venice_small.csv`: Contains a subset of the data where timestamps are restricted to every hour (i.e., minutes are either 0 or 30).

-Once the dataset is created it is ready to be loaded and used for forecasting with the [ttm_venice_levels notebook](https://github.com/matteorinalduzzi/TTM/blob/main/ttm_venice_levels.ipynb)
+Once the dataset is created it is ready to be loaded and used for forecasting with the different Jupiter Notebooks provided in this repository.

 ## Model inference and few-shots fine-tuning

-The [ttm_venice_levels notebook](https://github.com/matteorinalduzzi/TTM/blob/main/ttm_venice_levels.ipynb) provides the code blocks needed for loading our dataset and performing inference and a small fine-tuning on the TTM base model.
+The various Jupiter Notebooks provide the code blocks needed for loading our dataset and performing inference and a small fine-tuning on the TTM base model.

-The notebook performs the following steps:
+The notebooks perform the following steps:

 1. **Imports and Definitions:**
    - Necessary libraries like torch and tsfm tools are imported.